wrandtkeflvc/fl_islandora_forms/inDevelopment/README.txt

-FullMODSmakeTitleNoAttributeRequired.xml
+STAGEDFORDEPLOYMENT_FullMODSmakeTitleNoAttributeRequired_HandleNonSort.xml

 <titleInfo><title> with no attribute on titleInfo is required by SSDN and by Mango (245 field is required by Mango).
 The MODS Simple Entry already requires <titleInfo><title> with no attribute on titleInfo.
 This in development form is to try and make Full MODS to where it will also require <titleInfo><title> with no attribute on titleInfo.
 Screenshot of form associations needs to change when this goes out, and all form associations need to be manually redone when this goes out.
-Testing this on Cameraman pic on dev:  https://islandora-dev.digital.flvc.org/islandora/object/dev%3A1339 KNOWN BUG:  This won't let libraries interact with non sort portions of existing titles.
+Testing this on Cameraman pic on dev:  https://islandora-dev.digital.flvc.org/islandora/object/dev%3A1339 This one has fixed one bug on a previous inDevelopment form and this one will allow libraries to interact with non sort portions of existing <titleInfo><title> (with no attributes) elements.

-FullMODSmakeTitleNoAttributeRequired_HandleNonSort.xml

-Same as above form, but looking to allow libraries to interact with non sort portions of existing <titleInfo><title> (with no attributes) elements.
+STAGED FOR DEPLOYMENT